What to visit in Marrakech Koutoubia Mosque

 There are more throughout the day, but the one that occurs early in the day can be the most bothering because it occurs so early in the morning.

-If you choose to visit Marrakech in winter (and even at other times of the year when it’s not too hot), I recommend taking warm clothing, as it can be quite cold.
-For example, I visited Marrakech in January and I witnessed 2 °C.
+If you choose to visit Marrakech in winter (and even at other times of the year when it’s not too hot), I recommend wearing warm clothing, as it can be quite cold.
+For example, I visited Marrakech in January and I experienced 2 °C.

 💡 EXTRA TIP: The best time to visit Marrakech and when the temperatures are milder is from March to May or October to November.
-Check out all the tips for visiting Marrakech here.
+Check out the perfect Marrakech itinerary.

 If you are flying out of Marrakech airport, make sure you get there with plenty of time.
-In addition to border control (where queues can be quite long) and security control, you have to go through the check-in counter even if you don’t have a suitcase to check in.
+Besides border and security control (where queues can be quite long), you have to go through the check-in counter even if you don’t have a suitcase to check in.

 Therefore, and to avoid missing flights, I suggest you go with a bit more time than usual.